 - i.
 Terms of the bonds and of the sale are negotiated with the issuer/ obligated person - ii.
-Issuer/obligated person and underwriter agree upon a coupon, call and yield at which the underwriter will offer bonds to potential investors for each specific bond that is offered across the yield curve - iii.
+Issuer/obligated person and underwriter agree upon a yield level at which the underwriter will offer bonds to potential investors for each specific bond that is offered across the yield curve - iii.
 Initial interest scale may be adjusted depending on investor demand - iv.
-Underwriter may commit to underwrite balance of any unsold bonds, if necessary - v.
 Issuer, obligated person and underwriter enter into a bond purchase agreement.